StickySenior/wuxia/docs/rules/character_creation.md

 2. A Cultivation method with the rank achieved by the character
    1. A rank unlocks associated techniques
 3. Qi Gathering method.
-5. Personal Characteristics
+4. Personal Characteristics
    1. Background: type of character & events related to the characters
    2. Grievances: past trauma, vengeance, quarrel
    3. Ties: connections to people the character cares about, loved ones, mentors _etc_
-6. Two Knowledge categories have to be chosen
+5. Two Knowledge categories have to be chosen
+6. Roll the Talent of your character

 :::note
 A character always starts with 1 in all the attributes and 2 Qi.